 Monitoring Sites, Locations with Dates

 Working closely with LHCG, four monitoring sites (residences) were selected from twenty-five volunteers, so residents of all three boroughs were represented and one control dwelling was selected to represent a site distant from the heliport.
-Long term noise monitoring were undertaken at these sites in the three boroughs 11th April 2017 to 1st September 2017, see Figure 4.
+Long term noise monitoring were undertaken at these sites in the three boroughs, 11th April 2017 to 1st September 2017, see Figure 4.